mobweb/MobWeb_ReferralCoupon/README.md

 # MobWeb_ReferralCoupon extension for Magento

 Send a coupon code to a customer after he refers a new customer to your store and this referred user places their first order.
-Works with anonymous checkout as well if the user creates an account before or during checkout.
+Works with anonymous checkout as well if the new user creates an account before or during checkout.

 ## Installation